 Discretes (T01-T09):

 Discrete activity is any movement starting from stillness.
-These can be short actions, typically lasting between 20 and 500 mS, including blinks of the eye, eye movements, single finger movements, mouth twitches, sudden head and hand movements, etc. But note: any movement following stillness is interpreted as a Discrete.
+These can be short actions, like a twitch, or blink of an eye, But note, any movement following a stillness is interpreted as a Discrete.

 Discrete Hand (T01,T02):